-The "official" software language of this course will be SPSS/AMOS (whatever the latest version supported by PHHP is), with some analyses conducted in MPlus.
-All students must have access to the full-featured version of SPSS/AMOS and MPLUS, regardless of specific version number.
+The "official" software language of this course will be SPSS/AMOS and MPlus (whatever the latest version supported by PHHP/UF are).
+All students must have access to the full-featured version of SPSS, regardless of specific version number.
 See note above.
-Students are required to bring tablets/computers to weekly class meetings, and they will be required to conduct SPSS analyses in class.
+Students are required to bring tablets/computers to weekly class meetings, and they will be required to conduct SPSS/AMOS/Mplus analyses in class.

-- Students in PHHP will access SPSS via our terminal server (ts.phhp.ufl.edu) and/or SPSS/AMOS/MPlus via the UF Apps Server.
+• Students in PHHP can access SPSS (but not AMOS or MPlus) via our terminal server.
 You will need a terminal services compatible remote desktop client.
 This is free in Windows.
-For iOS clients, the Microsoft Remote Desktop App is the best.
-For Macs, Microsoft Remote Desktop App from the App Store - Students not in PHHP will access SPSS/AMOS/MPlus via the http://info.apps.ufl.edu/ website.
+For iOS clients, the rdp app (not the free one) is the best.
+For Macs, Microsoft Remote Desktop App from the App Store

+• All students can access SPSS, AMOS and MPlus via the App Server website.
 (Please see that site for technical instructions; you will need to install a small Citrix client on your machine the first time you use it).